kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/DRM.md

 #### Widevine Modular

 * Supported in Android 4.3 and up
-* Online playback only
+* Online and offline playback
-    * Offline playback will be supported in v2.6.0 of the Player SDK.

 #### Widevine Classic